 The solar panel should be mounted on an open area that is not obstructed by trees or any installation.
 A roof is normally the best bet.
 It’s then wired into the building through the inverter.
 The inverter is a device that converts AC (alternating current) to DC (direct current).
 So, in this case, the alternating current is the energy created by the solar panels.
 This solar energy is converted into AC.
-The reason for converting the direct current into alternating current is to enable the energy to be used by various home appliances just the way you power your electronics with normal electricity.
+The reason for converting the direct current into the alternating current is to enable the energy to be used by various home appliances just the way you power your electronics with normal electricity.

 Considerations to Keep in Mind Before Installing Solar Panels

-Before taking any step to install solar panel in your home, make sure the solar power befits you and your home.
+Before taking any step to install a solar panel in your home, make sure the solar power befits you and your home.
 Then, ensure that sufficient sunlight is available in your locality.
 The suitability of solar energy varies considerably with how much sun an area receives.
 If your area does not receive sufficient sunlight, investing in solar panels will not be the best cause of action.

 After determining that your area receives adequate sunlight, make sure installation space is available.
 We’ve learned that solar panels are quintessentially set on roofs of buildings.
 While this is laudable, it’s not the only option.
 If you have an open space to spare in your backyard, it would be an ideal spot for ground mounts.
-The backyard option is ideal for those whose roofs are heavy shaded or not structurally essential for solar panels.
+The backyard option is ideal for those whose roofs are heavily shaded or not structurally essential for solar panels.
 Also, it is paramount to know the local laws regarding solar panel installation to avoid getting into trouble with the local authorities.
 You can get this information from your local solar energy consultant

-Although solar energy is considered to be one of the cleanest and renewable sources of energy among the available sources but is has some environmental impacts too.
+Although solar energy is considered to be one of the cleanest and renewable sources of energy among the available sources, it has some environmental impacts too.
 Solar energy uses photovoltaic cells to produce solar power.
 However, manufacturing the photovoltaic cells to produces that energy requires silicon and produce some waste products.
 Inappropriate handling of these materials may lead to hazardous exposure to humans and the environment.
-Installing solar power plants may require large piece of land, which may impact existing ecosystems.
+Installing solar power plants may require a large piece of land, which may impact existing ecosystems.
 Solar energy does not pollute the air when converted to electricity by solar panels.
 It is found in abundance and does not help in global warming.

 Future of Solar Energy